 1. "I hold the portfolio in a limited company"

 The section 105(3) test applies to the underlying business activity, not the legal wrapper.
 A BTL portfolio held through an SPV is a property-letting business in corporate form.
-For shares in a company to be relevant business property, the company must be wholly or mainly trading.
-A pure-BTL company is not.
-The Wave 1 lesson from our own research on this point is on the FIC IHT treatment and BPR myth page: the same Pawson logic that denies BPR to a single-name BTL portfolio denies it to a Family Investment Company holding the same portfolio.
+For shares in a company to be relevant business property, the company must be wholly or mainly trading, and a pure-BTL company is not.
+The same Pawson logic that denies BPR to a single-name BTL portfolio denies it to a Family Investment Company holding the same portfolio, as the FIC IHT treatment and BPR myth walkthrough sets out.
 The corporate wrapper is good for several other tax outcomes (corporation tax retention, removal of the section 24 finance-cost restriction at company level, succession-planning flexibility through share-class architecture), but BPR is not one of them.

 2. "I run it as a serious business: 30 hours a week, full involvement, multiple properties"

 The test is qualitative, not quantitative.
-Henderson J in Pawson grouped the activities Mrs Pawson actually performed (finding occupants, taking active steps to let, collecting rent, spending on repairs and redecoration, maintaining the garden, keeping the property insured) on the investment side, even though Mrs Pawson personally did all of them.
+Henderson J in Pawson grouped the activities Mrs Pawson actually performed (finding occupants, taking active steps to let, collecting rent, spending on repairs and redecoration, maintaining the garden, keeping the property insured) on the investment side, even though she personally did all of them.
 The same activities scaled across 15 properties or done full-time are still investment activities.
 What pulls a business into the trading column is not effort or time, it is the character of the additional services provided to occupants beyond bare letting (managed reception, daily in-stay housekeeping, food service, concierge).
-Pure BTL has none of those, however hands-on the landlord is.
+Pure BTL has none of those, however hands-on you are.

 3. "I operate at scale (multiple units, HMOs, multiple cities)"

 Scale is not the deciding factor.
 The FTT in Green v HMRC [2015] UKFTT 334 (TC) considered a five-unit self-catering operation and held explicitly that scale did not move the operation across the line; the difference between holiday-let rent and standard residential rent on the same properties was attributable to market forces, not to services.
-An HMO landlord with multiple licensed properties is performing residential lettings to multiple unrelated tenants, with the operational intensity that comes with that (deposits, licensing, communal-area maintenance, tenant turnover).
+Run multiple licensed HMOs and you are performing residential lettings to multiple unrelated tenants, with the operational intensity that comes with that (deposits, licensing, communal-area maintenance, tenant turnover).
 That intensity does not change the investment character.
 A 25-property portfolio is 25 instances of investment activity, not a single trading business.

 Where the BPR line genuinely sits, and where to go for that